decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 You can define the type for the state object by declaring a custom interface.
 Doing this is optional but we recommend it, especially for complex scenes, as it helps validate inputs and makes debugging easier.

-The example bleow defines a custom interface for the scene state and passes it to the scriptable scene object.
+The example below defines a custom interface for the scene state and passes it to the scriptable scene object.

 {% raw %}